Suspected L.A. airport gunman planned 'suicide' mission: congressman

 McCaul said police in Pennsville contacted Los Angeles police, who then "visited the suspect's home the morning of the shooting and missed him by literally, probably, 45 minutes."

-Andy Neiman, an LAPD spokesman, said on Sunday that before the shooting began, officers went to Ciancia's home to make a "welfare check" and spoke to his roommates.
+Andy Neiman, an LAPD spokesman, said on Sunday that before the shooting began, officers went to Ciancia's home and spoke to his roommates.
 They said they had seen Ciancia that morning before he left the house.